codesmith-dev/square-connect-go-sdk/square/docs/ApplePayApi.md

 > RegisterDomainResponse RegisterDomain(ctx, body)
 RegisterDomain

-Activates a domain for use with Web Apple Pay and Square.
-A validation will be performed on this domain by Apple to ensure is it properly set up as an Apple Pay enabled domain.
-This endpoint provides an easy way for platform developers to bulk activate Web Apple Pay with Square for merchants using their platform.
-To learn more about Apple Pay on Web see the Apple Pay section in the [Square Payment Form Walkthrough](/docs/payment-form/payment-form-walkthrough).
+Activates a domain for use with Apple Pay on the Web and Square.
+A validation is performed on this domain by Apple to ensure that it is properly set up as an Apple Pay enabled domain.
+This endpoint provides an easy way for platform developers to bulk activate Apple Pay on the Web with Square for merchants using their platform.
+Note: You will need to host a valid domain verification file on your domain to support Apple Pay.
+The current version of this file is always available at https://app.squareup.com/digital-wallets/apple-pay/apple-developer-merchantid-domain-association, and should be hosted at `.well_known/apple-developer-merchantid-domain-association` on your domain.
+This file is subject to change; we strongly recommend checking for updates regularly and avoiding long-lived caches that might not keep in sync with the correct file version.
+To learn more about the Web Payments SDK and how to add Apple Pay, see [Take an Apple Pay Payment](https://developer.squareup.com/docs/web-payments/apple-pay).

 ### Required Parameters